Bio

 Jun.
 2022

-Torpedo Factory Art Center, Exhibition Catalog, Target Gallery, Hypotheses, Target Gallery Artist Spotlight, Alexandria, VA
+Torpedo Factory Art Center, Exhibition Catalog, Target Gallery, Hypotheses, Target Gallery Artist Spotlight,

 Oct.
 2021